jronallo/iiif-workshop-new/README.md

 ## TODOS

-- #todo:40 for each section of workshop highlight the relevant section of the manifest for that page
+#todo:40 for each section of workshop highlight the relevant section of the manifest for that page

-- #todo:50 make totally self-contained. vendor everything.
+#todo:50 make totally self-contained. vendor everything.

+#todo:0 make HTML generation self-contained for offline use: https://github.com/gohugoio/hugo/issues/4642#issuecomment-382520968